The Maximal Rank Conjecture for Sections of Curves

 \section{Introduction}

 Let $\mathcal{H}_{d, g, r}$ denote the Hilbert scheme classifying subschemes of $\pp^r$ with Hilbert polynomial $P(x) = dx + 1 - g$.
 We have a natural rational map from any component of $\mathcal{H}_{d, g, r}$ whose general member is a smooth curve to the moduli space $M_g$ of curves.
-The Brill-Noether theorem asserts that there exists such a component that dominates $M_g$ if and only if
+The Brill--Noether theorem asserts that there exists such a component whose general member is nondegenerate and that dominates $M_g$ if and only if

 Moreover, it is known that when $\rho(d, g, r) \geq 0$, there exists a unique such component that dominates $M_g$.
-We shall refer to a curve $C \subset \pp^r$ lying in this component as a \emph{Brill-Noether Curve (BN-curve)}.
+We shall refer to a curve $C \subset \pp^r$ lying in this component as a \emph{Brill--Noether Curve (BN-curve)}.

 A natural first step in understanding the extrinsic geometry of general curves is to understand their Hilbert function.
-Here, we have the celebrated \emph{Maximal Rank Conjecture}:
+Here we have the \emph{Maximal Rank Conjecture}:

 \begin{conj}[Maximal Rank Conjecture] If $C$ is a general BN-curve and $m$ is a positive integer, then the restriction map

 is of maximal rank. \end{conj}